lbrice1/lbrice1.github.io/_pages/about.md

   - /about.html
 ---

-I am PhD student at Louisiana State University working on Process Systems Engineering and Machine Learning.
+I am PhD candidate at Louisiana State University working on Process Systems Engineering and Machine Learning.
 My research focuses on multiscale modeling using ML-based surrogate models and how to deal with scarce availability of data.
 I am also interested in teaching and learning in Chemical Engineering.

 Areas of interest
 ======